 Victoria Plum and Blackberry Frozen Ice Cream Slices

-If you like the sound of this desert but do not have Victoria plums, I can recommend that any fruits,which can be pureed, would be a perfect substitute.
+These delicious and indulgent fruity ice cream slices are the perfect seasonal treat to bid farewell to the summer and welcome early autumn with a smile.
+If you like the sound of this dessert but do not have Victoria plums, any fruit that can be puréed would be a perfect substitute.

 - 100g fresh blackberries